dariemcarlosdev/BlazorTicketmasterApp/README.md

 This project is a .NET application that interacts with the Ticketmaster API to fetch and display information about attractions and events.
 The application includes models for attractions, events, and images, and services to handle API requests and responses.

+## App Features

+### Key Features Highlight

+- **Search Bar: Enables users to search for attractions using the Ticketmaster API.
+- **Attractions List: Dynamically shows results from the search query with visual cards.
+- **Attraction Details: Displays details of selected attractions, including upcoming events.
+- **Responsive UI: Optimized for mobile and desktop using Bootstrap.
+- **Blazor Components: Efficient use of Blazor components for reusability and clean code structure.

 ## Necessary Tools and Frameworks

 - **.NET 8.0 SDK**: The project is built using .NET 8.0.